QuesmaOrg/quesma/docs/public/docs/config-primer.md

    Currently only the ClickHouse backend connector supports the following attributes:
      - `useCommonTable` (optional): if enabled, Quesma will store data in a single Hydrolix/ClickHouse table named `quesma_common_table`.
 See [ingest documentation](/ingest.md) for more details.
      - `tableName` (optional): override the name of table in Hydrolix/ClickHouse (by default Quesma uses the same table name as the index name)
 - `schemaOverrides` (optional): manual overrides of schema information for an index.
-Quesma infers schema for an index based on the data ingested and the schema information fetched from ClickHouse. `schemaOverrides` allows you to override this infered schema with for some fields.
+Quesma infers schema for an index based on the data ingested and the schema information fetched from ClickHouse. `schemaOverrides` allows you to override this inferred schema with for some fields.
 For example the following configuration:
     ```yaml
       my_index:
         target: [ backend-clickhouse ]